grew-nlp/grew_doc/content/usage/install.md

 To verify your installation:

   * Try the command `grew version`.
-You shoule have 1.4 or higher.
+You should have 1.4 or higher.
   * In case of trouble, try `eval $(opam env)` and `opam install …` again.
   * If trouble persists, please [fill an issue](https://gitlab.inria.fr/grew/grew_doc/issues)